mdsol/cassandra_priam_cookbook/README.md

 Description
 ===========

-This cookbook exists to achieve a deployment of a Priam [1] Managed Cassandra [2] Cluster.
+This cookbook exists to achieve a deployment of a [Priam][1] Managed [Cassandra][2] Cluster.

-This cookbook creates the necessary SimpleDB databases [3] to manage the deployment along with some Priam/Cassandra configuration properties [4] managed via chef attributes.
+This cookbook creates the necessary [SimpleDB][3] databases to manage the deployment along with some Priam/Cassandra configuration [Properties][4] managed via chef attributes.

 This cookbook installs an Oracle JRE and the JNA package.